Tweetspeak Poetry

 But then I heard his voice.
 First on Sam Sanders’ podcast and then in a Texas Book Festival discussion.
 I bought the audio version of the book.

-A good book—whether memoir or fiction or some version of non-fiction—makes me question myself and my version of my life.
+A good book—whether memoir or fiction or some version of nonfiction—makes me question myself and my version of my life.
 In How We Fight for Our Lives, it was Jones’ relationship with his grandmother that most affected me.
 There was love, but also hurt.
 How could a boy on the cusp of adolescence be generous toward a woman who prayed in public for God to bring every plague and hardship upon her own daughter?
-It didn’t happen all at once.
-It took years of Jones learning to be generous toward his own failings.
+But reading his journey toward love made me reconsider some difficult family members in my own life.

 After I finished Jones’ memoir, I looked up his poetry.
 In Daedalus, After Icarus, Jones imagines the man after his son’s fall.
 He is the object of ridicule, but he doesn’t seem to notice.